PRODYNA-YASM/yasm-api-go/docs/OfficeApi.md

 > PersonDetails AddPersonOffice(ctx, personId, officeId).Execute()

-Assing a person to an office
+Assign a person to an office

 ### Example